UfukCetinkaya57/MicroserviceArchitectureProject/README-ENG.md

 # Online Education Platform

-This project is an online education platform, inspired by a project created by Fatih Çakıroğlu in the microservices architecture course on Udemy.
+This project is an online education platform based on microservice architecture.
 The project aims to provide a flexible, scalable, and sustainable structure by using different databases and technologies.

 ## Technologies Used